Economic history of Kauaʻi: Sugarcane economy

-Additionally, King Kamehameha III introduced the Great Mahele of 1848 which brought private ownership of land to Kauai.
+Additionally, King Kamehameha III introduced the Great Mahele of 1848 which brought private ownership of land to Kauaʻi.
 Foreign land ownership was also now opened up which led to sugar plantations being spread from the West side of the island all the way to Princeville in the North.
-As sugarcane requires two thousand pounds of water to produce one pound of sugar, investors chose Kauai and the other islands because of their year-round warm, sunny climate along with high rainfall due to trade winds carrying moisture across the islands.
+As sugarcane requires two thousand pounds of water to produce one pound of sugar, investors chose Kauaʻi and the other islands because of their year-round warm, sunny climate along with high rainfall due to trade winds carrying moisture across the islands.

-Through the 1850s, sugar exports from Kauai continued to grow to the United States.
+Through the 1850s, sugar exports from Kauaʻi continued to grow to the United States.
 By 1852, thousands of Chinese immigrants were coming to the region to work on plantations, but was halted with the passage of the Chinese Exclusion Act in 1882 by the U.S. government.
 Sugar exports soared until the end of the American Civil War in 1865.
 U.S. tariffs on sugar meant a heavy drop in Hawaiian exports.
 The 20% to 42% tariffs between 1850 and 1870 meant the profit margin for sugar was greatly decreased for sugarcane plantations.
 However, the 1876 reciprocity treaty between the United States and Hawaii led to free-duty trade between the two.

-The Kauai County Government, established in 1905, opened the door for many modern developments in the region.
+The Kauaʻi County Government, established in 1905, opened the door for many modern developments in the region.
 Electricity, roads, airfields, and newspapers began to spring up throughout the island.
 However, immigrant workers that were involved in the cultivation, irrigation, and planting of sugarcane experienced declining wages and living conditions.
 Consequently, a failed Japanese-led sugarcane island-wide strike led to many Japanese workers leaving the plantations, and the island altogether.
 In 1924, rivalries between ethnic Filipino workers, plantation managers, and the Kauai police force led to 16 worker and 4 police officer deaths—the most violent labor-related incident in Kauai history.

-The closing of two major sugarcane plantations, Kilauea and Grove Farm, signified the decline of the sugarcane industry's dominance in Kauai.
+The closing of two major sugarcane plantations, Kilauea and Grove Farm, signified the decline of the sugarcane industry's dominance in Kauaʻi.